GladLang

 ContextandSymbolTablefor managing variable scope, context (for tracebacks), and closures. - Values: Defines the language's internal data types (

 Number,String,List,Function,Class,Instance). - Interpreter: The core engine that walks the AST.
-It uses a "Zero-Copy" architecture with Dependency Injection for high-performance execution and low memory overhead.
+It uses a Deep-Copy architecture for containers (List, Dict) and Class instances to ensure full state isolation and memory safety.

 - Entry Point: The main file that ties everything together.
 It handles command-line arguments, runs files, and starts the interactive shell.